COROS vs. Garmin: I Wore Both for 3 Years

 The Bottom Line

-If you want a watch with more lifestyle and safety features, and a more developed app, Garmin is your best bet.
-If you want longer battery life and multisport tracking, but a simpler watch and app, I’d recommend COROS.
+If you want a watch with more lifestyle and safety features, and supporting fitness/health metrics, Garmin is your best bet.
+If you want longer battery life and lower-cost multisport tracking, but a simpler watch, I’d recommend COROS.

 Best Garmin and COROS Watches